samlukas/deltahacks/README.md

 - **Matching System**: Find potential matches based on user preferences and interests.
 - **Email Notifications**: Users receive email notifications when matched with another user.
 - **Chrome Extension**: A browser extension that allows users to easily save restaurants while browsing.
-- **Responsive Design**: Optimized for both mobile and desktop devices.

 ## Accessing the Program